simpsonlab/preqclr/docs/source/manual.rst

 1. Estimated genome size
    This is a bar plot that shows the estimated genome size for one or more samples.
 As coverage was inferred from overlap information, we can use this to calculate genome size with Lander-waterman statistics.
 2. Read length distribution
-   This is the distribution of read lengths. preqc-lr imposes an x-limit such that 90% of all of the read lengths falls under this limit.
+   This is the distribution of read lengths calculated from the READS file. preqc-lr imposes an x-limit such that 90% of all of the read lengths falls under this limit.
 This was done to avoid extremely long tails.
 3. Estimated coverage distribution
    This shows the distribution of coverage for each read inferred from the overlap information file (PAF).
 4. Per read GC content distribution
    In this plot we show the distribution of GC content per read.
 To calculate this for each read, we summed the number of C and G nucleotides then divided by the read length.
+5. Total number of bases vs minimum read length
+   We show the total number of bases with reads of a minimum length of x.
+6. NGX
+   This shows the contigiuity of the data.
+Miniasm produces contigs from your sequencing data.
+To interpret this let's look at x=50 and it's NG(50) value on the y-axis.
+The contig length on the y-axis describes the length at which 50% of the genome size estimate is capture in contigs with length greater than or equal to the NG(50) value.

 Usage example
 """""""""""""""""""""""

 ::

-   python preqc-lr-report.py [-h/--help] -i/--input <*.preqclr> \
+   python preqclr-report.py [-h/--help] -i/--input <*.preqclr> \
         --save_png --list_plots -o/--output <output_prefix> --plot <list of user specified plots> \
         --verbose